-OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB - At June 30, 2020, the City reported a liability of \$274,296 for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of June 30, 2019, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+OPEB liabilities, OPEB expense, and deferred outflows of resources and deferred inflows of resources related to OPEB - At June 30, 2022, the City reported a liability of \$218,877 for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2021 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
 The City's proportion of the net OPEB liability was based on the City's actual contributions to the OPEB plan relative to the actual contributions of all participating organizations.

-The complete actuarial valuation report including all actuarial assumptions and methods is publicly available on the website at www.kyret.ky.gov or can be obtained as described in the paragraph above.
+The complete actuarial valuation report including all actuarial assumptions and methods is publicly available on the website at www.kyret.ky.gov or can be obtained as described previously.